|Originally posted in 2011.|

 If you were a middle school girl in the 90’s you might still have a Caboodle in your attic.
 It would be pretty hilarious if you packed it full of materials to do an “post cabin time- spa night.”

 Gals love to trade clothes, and guys love to get dirty, so both male and female leaders should bring extra clothes.
 There’s something bonding about sharing your gear.

 Everyone sleeps better with their own pillow.
 Pack your own comfy sheet (stuffed down in the pillow case.)
 A good night’s sleep is essential to being an ‘oh boy’ leader.

 You know how gross it is to share a towel.
 Its proven that 28% of all campers forget to bring a towel.
 It’s also proven that 93% of all stats are made up on the spot.
 Bring an extra drying cloth.

-You know that some guy in your cabin is going to get his shoes soaking wet and muddy.
-You promised him the best weekend of his life, and now he's gonna have wet feet for 24 straight hours.
+You know some guy in your cabin is going to get his only pair of shoes soaking wet and muddy on night one.
+You promised him the best week of his life, and now he’s gonna have wet feet for a week.
 Bring that guy some shoes.
 If you forget, ask the Guest Service folks at camp.
 They usually have pairs leftover from previous weeks of camp.

 General Packing List

-T-shirts, shorts, tennis shoes, swimsuit, beach towel, sunscreen, one set of clothes that can get dirty and may need to be thrown away, including old shoes.
-Jeans, sweatshirt, rain jacket, closed toed shoes, a nice outfit, volleyball costumes, hat, sunglasses, camera, and all the stuff above.
+T-shirts, shorts, tennis shoes, swimsuit, beach towel, sunscreen, bathroom stuff, a set of clothes that can get dirty (including old shoes), jeans, sweatshirt, rain jacket, closed toed shoes, a nice outfit, volleyball costumes, hat, sunglasses, camera, and all the stuff above.

 Please chime in with a comment below and share what you wish you would have brought to camp.